ddev/ddev/docs/content/users/install/performance.md

 Note that NFS does not really add to performance on Linux, so it is not recommended.

-### macOS NFS Setup
+=== "macOS NFS Setup"

     Download, inspect, make executable, and run the [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh) script.
 Use `curl -O https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh && chmod +x macos_ddev_nfs_setup.sh && ./macos_ddev_nfs_setup.sh`.
 This stops running ddev projects, adds your home directory to the /etc/exports config file that nfsd uses, and enables nfsd to run on your computer.
 This is a one-time setup.
 Note that this shares your home directory via NFS to any NFS client on your computer, so it's critical to consider security issues; It's easy to make the shares in /etc/exports more limited as well, as long as they don't overlap (NFS doesn't allow overlapping exports).

     If your DDEV-Local projects are set up outside your home directory, you'll need to edit /etc/exports to add a line for that share as well.
     `sudo vi /etc/exports` and copy the line the script has just created (`/System/Volumes/Data/Users/username -alldirs -mapall=<your_user_id>:20 localhost`), editing it with the additional path, e.g: `/Volumes/SomeExternalDrive -alldirs -mapall=<your_uid>:20 localhost`.

-**Warning:** You may need to temporarily give your terminal "Full disk access" before you (or the script provided) can edit /etc/exports.
-The basic idea is that in the System Preferences -> Security and Privacy -> Privacy you need to give "Full Disk Access" permissions to your terminal app.
-Note that the "Full Disk Access" privilege is only needed when the /etc/exports file is being edited by you, usually a one-time event.
-(Note that in more recent versions of macOS a prompt will do this automatically and temporarily for you.)
+    !!!warning "macOS and the Documents directory"

-**Warning:** If the projects are in a subdirectory of the ~/Documents directory or on an external drive, it may necessary to grant the "Full Disk Access" permission to the `/sbin/nfsd` binary.
+        If your projects are in a subdirectory of the ~/Documents directory or on an external drive, it may necessary to grant the "Full Disk Access" permission to the `/sbin/nfsd` binary.
 Full details are [below](#macos-full-disk-access-for-special-directories).

-### Windows NFS Setup
+=== "Windows NFS Setup"

-The executable components required for Windows NFS (winnfsd and nssm) are packaged with the ddev_windows_installer in each release, so if you've used the windows installer, they're available already.
-To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer in \Program Files\ddev\windows_ddev_nfs_setup.sh (or download from [windows_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a git-bash session on windows.
+    The executable components required for Windows NFS (winnfsd and nssm) are packaged with the DDEV Windows Installer in each release, so if you've used the windows installer, they're available already.
+To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer in `C:\Program Files\ddev\windows_ddev_nfs_setup.sh` (or download from [windows_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a git-bash session on windows.
 If your DDEV-Local projects are set up outside your home directory, you'll need to edit the ~/.ddev/nfs_exports.txt created by the script and then restart the service with `sudo nssm restart nfsd`.

+    !!!warning Firewall Issues
-**Firewall issues**: On Windows 10/11 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow `winnfsd` to bypass it.
+        On Windows 10/11 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow `winnfsd` to bypass it.
 If you're getting a timeout with no information after `ddev start`, try going to "Windows Defender Firewall" -> "Allow an app or feature through Windows Defender Firewall", "Change Settings", "Allow another app".
 Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where  winnfsd is installed.

     Also see the debugging section below, and the special Windows debugging section.

 ### Debugging `ddev start` failures with `nfs_mount_enabled: true`